readingcapital/readingcapital.github.io/volume-2/index.md

 ## Part Two: The Turnover of Capital ##

-The follow terms are defined below.
-They are collected here as a reference:
+The following terms are defined below.
+They are collected here as a quick
+reference:

  * *turnover time* also called: turnover period = production time + circulation time (Chapter 7)
  * *circulation time*: selling time + time of purchase (Chapter 14)
- * *cycle of turnovers*: number of turnovers needed for capital to be reproduced (Chapter 9)
+ * *cycle of turnovers*: number of turnovers needed for all capital components to be reproduced (Chapter 9)
  * *overall turnover*: average of turnovers of all capital parts (Chapter 9)

 ### Chapter 7: Turnover Time and Number of Turnovers ###

 Capital must pass through production time and circulation time.
 To realise the purpose of perpetual valorisation the advance must return in order to go through the circuit again.

-Whilst parts of capital are in different phases of the circuit the identity of capital is expressed ideally in money of account. *Turnover* expresses the periodical return of capital to its point of departure. *Turnover time* measures the time of such a period, i.e. it is the sum of production time and circulation time.
-The *number of turnovers* compares the turnover of various capitals, where — conventionally, due to agriculture — the turnover time of individual capitals is related to a year.
+Whilst parts of capital are in different phases of the circuit the identity of capital is expressed ideally in money of account. *Turnover* expresses the periodical return of capital to its point of departure.

 > 236:4 For the capitalist, the turnover time of his capital is the time for
 > which he has to advance his capital in order for this to be valorized and for
 > him to receive it back in its original shape.

+The emphasis here is on "in its original shape", i.e. the time it takes capital in money form (resp. in form of productive capital, commodity capital is not a form of advanced capital) to return to money form.

+*Turnover time* measures the time of such a period, it is the sum of production time and circulation time.
+The *number of turnovers* compares the turnover of various capitals, where — conventionally, due to agriculture — the turnover time of each individual capital is related to a year.

 Turnover is a new determination of efficiency.
-The fast the turnover the faster capital returns to its original shape with a surplus, i.e. the faster it valorised.
-While in Chapter 5 the standpoint was that circulation time is a limit for production time, the new standpoint is that turnover time ought to be shortened.
+The faster the turnover the faster capital returns to its original shape with a surplus, i.e. the faster it valorised.
+While in Chapter 5 the standpoint was that circulation time is a limit for production time, the new standpoint is that turnover time overall ought to be shortened.

 ### Chapter 8: Fixed Capital and Circulating Capital ###